qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 --------------------------

 The MP_NEW_CONNECTION_ID frame (type=0x40) is an extension of the NEW_CONNECTION_ID frame defined by {{I-D.ietf-quic-transport}}.
-It keeps its ability to provide the peer with alternative Connection IDs and associates them to a particular uniflow using the Uniflow ID.
+It provides the peer with alternative Connection IDs and associates them to a particular uniflow using the Uniflow ID.

 The format of the MP_NEW_CONNECTION_ID frame is as follows.